-Yosemite National Park is a paradise for hikers!
-Situated in the Sierra Nevada Mountain Range in California in the US, this National Park is a World Heritage Site that brings millions of visitors per year.
+Situated in the Sierra Nevada Mountain Range in California in the US, the Yosemite National Park is a World Heritage Site that brings millions of visitors per year.

 There is an abundance of hiking trails in Yosemite that range from easy to strenuous, and the park offers some of the most incredible scenery in the world!
 Hiking trails lead you to exceptional sights like the Half Dome, Glacier Point, and Yosemite Valley.